OnurGumus/onurgumus.github.io/_posts/2020-12-05-How-to-diagnose-dotnet-in-containers.md

 ![kube-perf-docker](/assets/kube-perf-docker.png)

-Let's say we have deployed our .net application into a container that runs in Kubernetes (or a docker container) and somehow our users report some sort of slowness in that application.
+Let's say we have deployed our .net application into a pod that runs in Kubernetes (or a docker container) and somehow our users report some sort of slowness in that application.
 How do we find out the problem?
 Let's find out, step by step!
 <!--more-->